sonh/qs/README.md

 ```

 ### Custom Type
+Implement funcs:
-Implement `EncodeParam` to encode itself into query param.
+* `EncodeParam` to encode itself into query param.

-Implement `IsZero` to check whether an object is zero to determine whether it should be omitted when encoding.
+* `IsZero` to check whether an object is zero to determine whether it should be omitted when encoding.
 ```go
 type NullableName struct {
 	First string